 Predictive analytics bring a sophisticated, data-driven approach to the supply chain, allowing supply chain leaders to shift from historically manual processes to automate and inform core supply chain functions.
 Analytics are improving processes and decision-making related to inventory management, demand forecasting, network optimization, efficiency, risk mitigation and resilience.

 In the Annual Third-Party Logistics Study, 74% of 3PLs said predictive analytics has the most significant potential for their organization.
-Andy Moses, senior vice president of sales and solutions for Penske Logistics, said the technology helps 3PLs mitigate supply chain disruptions, which is essential to their work.
+Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics, said the technology helps 3PLs mitigate supply chain disruptions, which is essential to their work.

 “Shippers are looking for 3PLs to perform at a high level every day, particularly how they perform on out-of-the-ordinary days when there are disruptions in the supply chain or volume surges,” Moses said.
 “Predictive analytics that help a 3PL get out ahead of those are invaluable.”